-At this time, Parks Canada is managing the immediate impacts of the fire on wildlife.
-Parks Canada is actively seeking out mortally wounded animals and is humanely euthanizing animals that have wounds that are not survivable or treatable.
+Parks Canada is managing the impacts of the fire on wildlife.
+Soon after the Kenow Fire, we sought out mortally wounded animals and humanely euthanized animals that had wounds that were not survivable or treatable to limit unnecessary suffering

-Parks Canada has brought in its Wildlife Health Specialist to assist and oversee this process.
-Ending an animal’s life is always a last resort and is not a decision that we take lightly as our staff work very hard to protect wildlife and ecological integrity within the national park.
+Parks Canada brought in its Wildlife Health Specialist to assist and oversee this process.
+Ending an animal’s life is always a last resort and is not a decision that we take lightly.
+Our staff work hard to protect wildlife and ecological integrity within the national park.

 Much of the landscape within Waterton Lakes National Park has changed and this includes the food sources that wildlife would normally rely on.
 Animal carcasses were left on the landscape to provide additional food sources for carnivores and scavengers.